 Development and nonprofit finance teams often disagree about fundraising pledges due to record-keeping differences.
 Development teams count pledges as revenue when captured in the CRM, while finance teams only count revenue once the pledge is paid in full.

 This creates discrepancies between the two teams.
 Accurately track which fundraising monies come from pledges, then specifically track which funds have been paid and which remain outstanding.
+Fulfilling contractual obligations to donors and grantors requires precise pledge tracking to ensure compliance with donor agreements and regulatory standards.
 This ensures your audited financial statements match up, and you can identify any gaps between perceived and collected funds.
 A certified public accountant can help establish proper financial reporting procedures for pledge tracking.

 Timesheet allocations